Skip to main content

 " Solve the rebellions of Ujjaini without bloodshed."

 " So it shall be.
-I will come back when am done.
+I will come back when I am done.
 Be ready to go to Pataliputra with me.
-If I fail I will not come back to you"
+If I fail, I will not come back to you"

 The Prince left on his horse with his guards.
-A week later a group of men were travelling from Ujjaini.
+A week later, a group of men were travelling from Ujjaini.
 They stopped at Vidisha Nagar.
-Asandhimitra's father came running home.
+Devi's father came running home.

 " Maybe he changed his mind about Devi" Her mother showed clear displeasure at her daughter.

-Asandhimitra was silent.
+Devi was silent.
 She was angry.
 The Prince tricked her family.
 He played with their feelings just because she refused him.
 She shut her bedroom door and stayed in.
-The Next Morning she decided to visit the Buddhist monks nearby to find mental peace.
+The Next Morning, she decided to visit the Buddhist monks nearby to find mental peace.
 Treating people who are old and sick always made her happy.

 " Rajkumar?
 Ashoka?
 What happened to him?"